fiskaltrust/rollout-doc/invitation-management/README.md

 As described in the [Getting Started Guide](../README.md), fiskaltrust distinguishes between three partner roles during the rollout process of fiskaltrust.Middleware:

-- PosCreator (developer of the PosSystem)
+- PosCreator (developer of the POS-System)
 - PosDealer
 - and PosOperator

 The basic prerequisite for using the fiskaltrust.Portal as a rollout management tool is the registration and assignment of the above-mentioned partners in the fiskaltrust.Portal.
-For this purpose, the PosCreator registers first and enters his PosSystem(s) in the portal.
-He then invites his associated PosDealers to register for the corresponding PosSystem.
+For this purpose, the PosCreator registers first and enters his POS-System(s) in the portal.
+He then invites his associated PosDealers to register for the corresponding POS-System.
 For the invitation, he uses the invitation function in the portal.
-The registered PosDealers then invite their PosOperators via the portal as well.
-This creates a unique, system-wide assignment of the PosOperators to their PosDealers and of the PosDealers to the PosSystem of the PosCreator:
+The registered PosDealers then invite their PosOperators via the fiskaltrust.Portal as well.
+This creates a unique, system-wide assignment of the PosOperators to their PosDealers and of the PosDealers to the POS-System of the PosCreator: